 When Jesuits took over operation of St. Joseph College from the diocese of Louisville, they kept all of the enslaved people then at the college, except Charles, Dave and his wife Maria, and their children.
 In addition to the people they owned, they rented other enslaved people from local lay slaveowners, clergy, and women’s religious orders.

 We learn more every day about the lives of the people the Jesuits held in bondage.
 Their experiences were similar to those of other enslaved people in the United States.
-Although they endured abysmal living conditions, physical violence, family separation and the rupture of relationships, enslaved people also displayed resilience, going to courageous lengths to protect themselves and their families, resist their enslavement, and achieve freedom.
+Although they endured abysmal living conditions, physical violence, family separation and the rupture of relationships, enslaved people were resilient, going to courageous lengths to protect themselves and their families, resist their enslavement, and achieve freedom.